efekarakus/copilot-website-mkdocs/site/content/docs/credentials.md

 This section explains our recommendations around credentials to provide the best experience with the AWS Copilot CLI.

 ## Application credentials
 Copilot uses the AWS credentials from the [default credential provider chain](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) to store and look up your [application's metadata](https://github.com/aws/copilot-cli/wiki/Applications): which services and environments belong to it.

+!!! tip
     We **recommend using a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)** to store your application's credentials.

 The most convenient way is having the `[default]` profile point to your application's credentials:
 ```ini